frankban/django-endless-pagination/doc/twitter_pagination.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A good practice in writing views is to allow other developers to inject
-the template name and extra data to be added to the context.
+the template name and extra data, so that they are added to the context.
 This allows the view to be easily reused.
 Let's resume the original view
 with extra context injection: